s3ec/gtpo/report-writing.md

 * **Vulnerability Type**: Remote Code Execution (RCE)

-* **Description**: The Zabbix Agent, running on several internal systems, was found to be misconfigured or outdated, making it vulnerable to RCE.
-This flaw allows an attacker to send specially crafted requests to execute arbitrary commands on affected systems.
+* **Description**:The Zabbix Agent is a monitoring tool that collects data from systems and sends it to the Zabbix server.
+A misconfiguration or an outdated version of the Zabbix Agent was found, allowing remote attackers to execute arbitrary commands on the target system.
+By sending a specially crafted request  attackers can run commands on the affected system, potentially gaining full control of the system.

-* **Finding**: During enumeration, we discovered that the Zabbix Agent was exposed and running an outdated version known to have an RCE vulnerability.
-By crafting specific API calls to the agent, we successfully triggered command execution.
+* **Finding**: During enumeration, we discovered that the Zabbix Agent was running  ,by crafting malicious commands via agent , we successfully triggered command execution.

 * **Impact**: